About this course

 Entry requirements

-- Standard offer: 120 UCAS Tariff points from up to four qualifications.
+Standard offer: 120 UCAS Tariff points (full-time) or 128 UCAS Tariff Points (sandwich) from up to four qualifications

-- Contextual offer: 112 UCAS Tariff points from up to four qualifications.
+Contextual offer: 112 UCAS Tariff (full-time) or 120 UCAS Tariff points (sandwich) from up to four qualifications

 It is preferable that students do not have more than one A-level in a performance, artistic or creative subject such as Art, Dance or Drama.
 However, all applications will be considered on an individual basis.